 Evidence shows that some larger animals (such as dogs and cats) can be trained to tolerate guinea pigs with some showing genuine affection towards them.
 You can learn more in our behaviour and sounds section.

 The amount of time spent on grooming your guinea pig is determined by the type of breed it is (find out what breed your guinea pig is here) Long-haired guinea pigs need to be groomed daily whilst shorter breeds can be groomed weekly.

 Guinea pigs should be handled correctly from a young age.
 This results in happy adult guinea pigs who are happy to be handled and carried.
 They also seldom bite or scratch.
 Well handled guinea pigs will often whistle with joy on the owner’s approach!

 Guinea pigs suffer from common ailments such as vitamin C deficiency (Scurvy), abscesses due to infections, respiratory problems and diarrhoea.
 They are also more prone to broken bones due to their delicate skeleton.

 A well-cared-for guinea pig that eats a balanced diet is more likely to be fit and healthy giving you fewer health issues to worry about.
 Guinea pigs suffer from extreme temperature fluctuations as they don’t like to be too hot or too cold.
-There are easy and simple ways to protect your guinea pigs from such extreme temperature variations and you will find many helpful articles about in our health section.
+There are easy and simple ways to protect your guinea pigs from such extreme temperature variations and you will find many helpful articles in our health section.

 Most importantly – have fun with your guinea pig!